Graham technique: Contraction and release

 A classic Graham contraction is a movement originating from the deep pelvic muscles.
 These muscles, along with the abdominal muscles, pull the spine into a concave arc from the coccyx to the nape of the neck, with the pelvis tucked and shoulders forward.
 The spine grows longer, not shorter, in a contraction.
 The force of the contraction can be used to move the body through space or change its trajectory.
 The release may be considered a relatively passive return to a "normal" state, or alternatively an equally active outward propulsion of energy.
 The contraction is associated with the exhale, and the release with the inhale, although this connection may be merely conceptual.
+The diaphragm moves, the torso changes shape, then the spine follows, then the limbs.

 The indexical meaning of the contraction in Graham's choreography is generally that the dancer is overcome with emotion, although the details depend on the specific context.

 Graham's decision to make movement originate from the core rather than distally echoes the style of Isadora Duncan, but Duncan wrote in her autobiography that movement originates in the solar plexus rather than the low abdomen.